UrbancokDavid/PB138/README.md

 What is is?
 -----------

-ZOO app is lightweight hybrid mobile application for the visitors of the Brno Zoological garden.
+ZOO app is a lightweight hybrid mobile application for the visitors of the Brno Zoological garden.
 Developed at the Faculty of Informatics for the FI:PB138 Modern Markup Languages and Their Applications class.

 Latest version
 --------------